seannam/CodePath-Flicks/README.md

 The following **optional** features are implemented:

 - [x] User sees an error message when there's a networking error.
-- [ ] Movies are displayed using a CollectionView instead of a TableView.
+- [x] Movies are displayed using a CollectionView instead of a TableView.
 - [ ] User can search for a movie.
 - [x] All images fade in as they are loading.
 - [ ] Customize the UI.

 The following **additional** features are implemented:
+- [x] Navbar button to switch from TableView to CollectionView and back.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):